 The DPACS Peggy Craddock Resource Centre holds a wide variety of materials related to conflict resolution, peace studies, non-violence, international relations, international law, etc. Although the Resource Centre is for reference only, photocopying facilities are available.

 Major conferences organised by the Department include “Violence Against Women” (1994), “Managing Creatively, Human Agendas for Changing Times” (1996), “Corporate Success and Human Rights” (1997), “Globalisation, Employment and Quality of Life” (1998), and "New Directions in Conflict Intervention" (2008).
 Free public seminars are held regularly and have covered such topics as the India/Pakistan conflict, the Israel/Palestine conflict and the ‘war on terrorism’.

 Areas of research expertise and topics of externally funded research projects have included organisational conflict, non-violent policing, Aboriginal night patrols, disability policy, and mentoring the unemployed, the effects of racism on Lebanese youth in Australia, and United Nations Emergency Peace Service.

 Outreach and advocacy

-CPACS grew out of the efforts of mostly volunteers, and to this day maintains a strong link with the wider community.
+DPACS grew out of the efforts of mostly volunteers, and to this day maintains a strong link with the wider community.
 In its seminars and research projects, it attempts to reach out to people interested in issues of peace with justice.
-CPACS members are actively involved in several outreach activites, such as the NSW Human Rights Education Commission.
+DPACS members are actively involved in several outreach activites, such as the NSW Human Rights Education Commission.